transparity-dm/architecture-assets/arb/adrs/iac/terraform-over-bicep.md

 ## Notes
-A good example of how to setup IaC for GitHub Actions and Azure DevOps with Terraform can be found [here](https://github.com/dmeineck/transparity-architecture)
+An example of how to setup IaC for GitHub Actions and Azure DevOps with Terraform can be found [here](https://github.com/dmeineck/terraform-cicd-template)

 ![Actions Workflow](https://user-images.githubusercontent.com/1248896/189254453-439dd558-fc6c-4377-b01c-d5e54cc49403.png)